framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 4. **Getting Minecraft to use the new executable**
 In the Minecraft Launcher, head to the *Installations* tab, hover over the `...` and edit your install.
 Under *More Options*, paste in the path to your duplicated runtime folder.
 End the path with `\javaw.exe`, the executable Minecraft uses.

 Minecraft should now launch with ReShade properly installed.
-Do note that **ReShade causes some visual artifacts** in the game.
-It may also affect how some render mods (OptiFine, Sodium) and shaderpacks render the game.
-SEUS PTGI and BSL, for example, have major artifacts with ReShade installed.

 ### Depth Buffer